Here’s my take, my favourite sauna places, and my sauna essentials.

 However, some modern public saunas do require cover-up, as it’s targeted more towards visitors and groups.
 Traditional public saunas have separated days for men and women, or separate areas for each, but you don’t sauna all together.
 That is different for friends and family (and even colleagues) where it doesn’t matter as long as everyone feels comfortable.

-hat’s the one you find in smaller and unventilated spaces such as apartments.
+Electric: That’s the one you find in smaller and unventilated spaces such as apartments.
 It is drier but it does the trick!
 Newer sauna stoves heat up pretty fast, older ones can take a while.

-You love it or you hate it – the smoke sauna is heated with the smoke inside, which is then only let out before you enter.
+Smoke sauna: You love it or you hate it – the smoke sauna is heated with the smoke inside, which is then only let out before you enter.
 It is black and smoky inside, and you have to be careful not to get a black butt 😉 I personally don’t do so well in the smoke sauna, it irritates my throat easily.
 But most people love it a lot and you can find it in many summer houses and a couple of public saunas, too.
 They can take many hours to heat up.

 Löyly – the easiest option to try a sauna with friends and family, where you can also go swimming easily.
 Great for an evening sauna and dinner, or morning sauna and brunch on the weekends.
 Book beforehand.